pingcap/docs-cn/dashboard/top-sql.md

 # Top SQL

-> **Warning:**
->
-> Currently, Top SQL is an experimental feature.
-It is not recommended that you use it for production environments.

-This document describes how to use Top SQL to locate SQL queries that contribute to a high load of a TiDB or TiKV node in a specified time range.
+This document describes how to locate SQL queries that contribute to a high load of a TiDB or TiKV node in a specified time range on the Top SQL page.
 For example, you can use Top SQL to locate an analytic query that consumes 99% of the load for a low-load database.

 For a specified TiDB or TiKV node, Top SQL provides the following features: